Euro edges up ahead of Trump-Juncker talks

 Investors were also eyeing a European Central Bank (ECB) policy meeting on Thursday for direction.

-The ECB guided markets for steady rates “through the summer” of 2019 at a meeting last month, when it also announced it would shut its signatory bond-purchasing programme in December.
+The ECB guided markets for steady rates “through the summer” of 2019 at a meeting last month, when it also announced it would shut its signatory bond-purchasing program in December.

 The yen found some support early this week on expectations the Bank of Japan might be a step closer to scaling back some of its aggressive monetary stimulus.